ojread/events/plan.md

 If the event is open to all, they can register themselves.
 Take payment?

 - Each event has a page where you can

+The event organiser enters the email addresses to send invitations to.

+If an email address does not exist in the system, it needs to be added.

+Accounts.createUser() - Use the email address to create a new user.

+Create an Attendee to connect the user to the event.

+Accounts.sendEnrollmentEmail() - Ask the user to set their password.

+If an email address is owned by an existing user, they need to be invited using their existing account.

+So the event invitation process needs to be separate to the account process.